Merchant Cash Advances:

 What is a Merchant Cash Advance?

-If you know your hold back rate, your repayment amount and your average daily credit receipts, then you should be able to calculate how long, approximately, it will take you to repay your merchant cash advance.
+Knowing your holdback rate, your repayment rate, and your average daily credit receipts should be let you calculate roughly how long it will take you to repay your advance.

 For Bad Credit

 Bad credit can make it pretty hard to get financing for your business.
 Luckily, getting a merchant cash advance only requires a good amount of business revenue and credit card transactions.
 Even with their higher repayment rates, an MCA can be a good option for if your business is profitable but your credit isn’t great.
 Not only do they have an easier approval process, but simply using one and paying it off can help to build your credit and open you up to other borrowing options in the future.

 A no-credit-check financing option can have a number of benefits.
 Your business may not have been around long enough to have the credit history needed for a traditional loan, or maybe you’ve had trouble paying off a loan in the past and it’s damaged your credit.
 It might also be that you don’t have the time to wait for the processing needed for traditional loans, like in case of a business emergency or a sudden investment opportunity (MCA’s can take just 3 days to process).

 However, borrowing without a credit check usually means higher repayment rates, and is best used as a last resort when you’re having trouble getting access to other options.
 Another thing to keep in mind that having trouble paying off your MCA on time could damage your credit even further, and it’s important to be sure you can afford it before you commit.

 For the most part, there aren’t any government regulations for merchant cash advances.
 This is because they’re not technically loans since you’re actually selling something, your future profits, rather than borrowing.
 This frees MCA companies from any laws regulating loans.